telescope40/panug2024/README.md

     - Github actions will also in parrelle run a Codespace PreBuild Deployment.
 This environment is meant to be used for testing in the event of failure of CI , it can also be used for a remote LAB environment to experiment with our builds.

+    - When CI passes all tests is will upload the Artifacts to the Actions job and also push a new branch with the configuration of all the devices , which we couldin theory then use in a CD portion of this exercise.

 ### Python
-    - Python is the scripting langauage that is used to perform the netlab validation tests
+    - Python is the scripting langauage that is used to perform the netlab validation tests , it is not directly used repo but understanding it matters for custom tests